 South Korea resumed import of Canadian wheat and flour on June 26 after their testing found no GM wheat.
 Japan is also testing wheat exports from Canada.

-The cause of contamination is unknown
+The cause and source of the escape is unknown

 The CFIA has finished its investigation into the cause of the contamination and has no answers.
 The CFIA says, “We may never know how this GM wheat came to be present on an access road.”[i]

 The CFIA could not establish a direct link between this GM wheat contamination incident and past field tests: “Given the passage of time and large distances involved, there is no evidence that would explain how or if the current GM wheat finding is linked with a previous trial.”[ii]

 The CFIA has however determined that there is no connection (no genetic match) to the previous three contamination incidents in the US with Monsanto’s GM herbicide-tolerant wheat.

 “The CFIA followed all plausible leads that may explain its origin.
 None of these leads brought forward any further reasonable avenues, including that there was any wrong-doing.”[iii]

 GM wheat is not approved for human consumption or commercial growing